leios/leios.github.io/src/gpu-handbook/abstractions.md

 ## A discussion on loop vectorization

-At this point in time, we have introduced two separate abstractions for GPU computing: broadcasting and kernels.
+At this point in time, I have introduced two separate abstractions for GPU computing: broadcasting and kernels.
-We have discussed several core benefits of both, but I acknowledge that neither one is common outside of specific circles.
+I have discussed several core benefits of both, but acknowledge that neither one is common outside of specific circles.
 There is yet another abstraction commonly used for GPU programming.
 One that everyone knows (and many people love).
 They are one of the first things people learn how to do in any new programming language and are essential tools for almost any workflow.